-Marsha Linehan, Ph.D., recently made a rather startling personal announcement.
+Marsha Linehan, Ph.D., made a rather startling personal announcement several years ago.
 Linehan, the founder of DBT, a radical and brilliant treatment for those with borderline personality disorder, announced at a public gathering that she had been diagnosed and treated as a borderline patient for many years in her past, beginning at the age of 17.

 “So many people have begged me to come forward, and I just thought — well, I have to do this.
 I owe it to them.
 I cannot die a coward,” she said, as she revealed her deeply troubled past to her patients, colleagues and the public at large.